Tuesday, 12 June 2018

 THEN KAILAYAM

 This north (West) facing shrine was built by Panchavan Madevi, wife of Rajendra Chozha.
-In memory of the Victory over the Nulambas, a part of Kannada region.
-After the victory, the 46 numbers of lathe turned & intricate carved pillars, made of soap stone supports the prakaram, was brought from Nulamba region.
-The story behind this 46 pillars goes like this….
-Only 45 pillars were brought and one was made by the Chozha sculptures within two days, without any difference between original and duplicate. ( in my opinion, it may not be true since soap stones are not available in any part of Tamil Nadu region, then how could it be possible.? ).
-The temple was built with padabandha adhisthana and deva Koshtams supported by the pilasters on both sides.
-Sri Subramaniar, Agnidevar, Shiva, Durga are in koshtam and Brahma is in sitting posture.
-The koshta moorthys are defaced.
-The shrine has only one inscription which speaks about the donation given to this temple by a lady called Adhikarachi Muthana Pon Nangai, who worked under the King Rajendra Chozha.
+In memory of the Victory over the Nulambas, a part of the Kannada region.
+After the victory, 46 numbers of lathe-turned & intricately carved pillars, made of soapstone to support the praharam, were brought from the Nulamba region.
+The story behind these 46 pillars goes like this….
+Only 45 pillars were brought, and one was made by the Chozha sculptures within two days, without any difference between the original and the duplicate.
+(In my opinion, it may not be true since soap stones are not available in any part of the Tamil Nadu region, then how could it be possible? ).
+The temple was built with padabandha adhisthana and deva Koshtams supported by pilasters on both sides.
+Sri Subramaniar, Agnidevar, Shiva, and Durga are in koshtam, and Brahma is in a sitting posture.
+The koshta images are defaced.
+The shrine has only one inscription, which speaks about the donation given to this temple by a lady called Adhikarachi Muthana Pon Nangai, who worked under King Rajendra Chola.

 VADA KAILAYAM

-This shrine was built by Sakthi Vidangi also called as Logamadevi, wife of Rajaraja Chozha – I. Hence the Lord Shiva of this temple is called as Logamadeeswaramudaiar and the temple is called as Loga Mahadevi Eswaram.
-There are more than 10 inscriptions of Rajaraja ( with his full title ) period and one inscription belongs to Rajadhiraja-I, which speaks about the gifts made to the temple in terms of land, sheep and gold ornaments, vessels towards daily poojas, burning of perpetual lamps and maintenance of this temple.
-In one of the inscriptions Rajarajan’s wife is referred as Nambiratiyar Danti Sakti Vidanki.
+This shrine was built by Sakthi Vidangi, also called Logamadevi, the wife of Rajaraja Chozha-I. Hence, the Lord Shiva of this temple is called Logamadeeswaramudaiar, and the temple is called Loga Mahadevi Eswaram.
+There are more than 10 inscriptions of the Rajaraja (with his full title) period, and one inscription belongs to Rajadhiraja-I, which speaks about the gifts made to the temple in terms of land, sheep, and gold ornaments, vessels for daily poojas, burning of perpetual lamps, and maintenance of this temple.
+In one of the inscriptions, Rajarajan’s wife is referred to as Nambiratiyar Danti Sakti Vidanki.

-This shrine was built like a temple with padma bandha adhisthana.
-The sanctum sanctorum consists of Sanctum, antarala, Arathamandapa and mukha mandapa.
-Yazhi vari is shown above kumudham and bhootha vari is shown below kabotham.
-The kabotham has nasis with motifs.
-The Bhitti / sanctum walls has the koshtas with pilasters on both sides and makara thorana on the above.
-In the makara thorana cute miniature sculptures are carved.
-In between the koshtas, there are empty koshtas with Vishnu kantha a pilasters.
-The koshta murthis Dakshinamurthy and Brahma are original and in defaced condition.
-A special miniature sculpture is on one of the north side koshta is the kuda koothu, similar to the one at Thanjavur, Rajarajecharam and Thiruvellarai.
-This represents that Thirumal danced Kuda koothu to save Aniruthan, the son of Kaman from asura Vaanan.
-It is believed that Kuda koothu is the fore-runner of Karakattam, a form of South Indian folk dance.
+This shrine was built like a temple with Padma bandha adhisthana.
+The sanctum sanctorum consists of the Sanctum, antarala, arhamandapa, and mukha mandapa.
+Yazhi vari is shown above kumudam, and valapi is shown below kapotam.
+The kapotam has Nasis with motifs.
+The Bhitti / sanctum walls have the koshtas with pilasters on both sides and the Makara torana above.
+In the makara torana, cute miniature sculptures are carved.
+In between the koshtas, there are empty koshtas with Vishnu kantha, a pilaster.
+The koshta murtis Dakshinamurthy and Brahma are original and in defaced condition.
+A special miniature sculpture on one of the north side koshta is the kuda koothu, similar to the one at Thanjavur, Rajarajecharam, and Thiruvellarai.
+This represents that Thirumal danced Kuda koothu to save Aniruthan, the son of Kaman, from Asura Vaanan.
+It is believed that Kuda koothu is the forerunner of Karakattam, a form of South Indian folk dance.

 The title of Rajaraja Chozha in the inscription